marrow/mongo/guide/documents.md

 {% endmethod %}

 {% method -%}
 Let us now define a ``Document`` subclass, in this example to store information about user accounts, and populate it with a few different types of field.
+Note that it is very common to utilize _mix-in traits_ rather than just subclassing `Document` directly, espcially using the `Identified` trait for documents with identifiers, and the `Collection` or `Queryable` traits for _top-level documents_; this is simplified for demonstration purposes.

 {% sample lang="python" -%}
 ```python